RATIO AND PROPORTION

 There is good reason to reject that argument, however, and it is simply because of the accepted meanings of our spoken language.
 There is nothing the least ambiguous about saying, "15 is three times more than 5."

 As an example of consistency, these critics cite, "How much is 50% more than 10?"
 To that question it is correct to answer 15.
 But that is simply another idiomatic use of language when speaking of percent.
 Though it might seem to follow logically that we should speak that way in all cases, it does not follow linguistically.
-Mathematicians cannot require us to speak a private language.
+Professors cannot require us to speak a private language.

 As Merriam-Webster's Dictionary of English Usage puts it: